UPSC Exam Preparation: Topic of the Day – James Webb Space Telescope

 James Webb Space Telescope (JWST) is a space telescope developed in collaboration between the National Aeronautics and Space Administration (NASA), the European Space Agency (ESA), and the Canadian Space Agency.
 The James Webb Space Telescope would offer unprecedented resolution and sensitivity from long-wavelength (orange-red) visible light, through near-infrared to the mid-infrared (0.6 to 27 micrometers).
 It is a successor instrument to the Hubble Space Telescope and the Spitzer Space Telescope.
 JWST will orbit the sun, a million miles away from Earth at the second Lagrange point (L2).

-- It will enable a broad range of investigations across the fields of astronomy and cosmology
+- It will facilitate a wide range of investigations in astronomy and cosmology

-- One of major goals of JWST is observing some of the most distant events and objects in the universe, such as the formation of the first galaxies.
+- One of the chief goals of JWST is to observe some of the most distant events and objects in the universe, like the formation of the first galaxies.

-- Other goals include understanding the formation of stars and planets, and direct imaging of exoplanets and novas.
+- Other goals are comprehending the formation of stars and planets, and direct imaging of novas and exoplanets.

 - Webb’s unprecedented infrared sensitivity will help astronomers to compare the faintest, earliest galaxies to today’s grand spirals and ellipticals, helping us to understand how galaxies assemble over billions of years